"The only test that measures accurately your chances to get your ex back." Tried and proven by 4 million people.Start the Test

 Once you’ve cried and screamed away all your initial shock, anger or disappointment, you may still feel the need to talk about your breakup.
 But now you can talk about it calmly and rationally.
 You can say the things that you need to say.
 Talk about the things you initially couldn’t see past your shock or fury.
 Maybe you want to speak to your ex.
 Although this may not be a good idea seeing as you should be trying to keep your distance from him or her.
 It’s a good idea to speak to a close friend or family member.
 To discuss what you think went wrong or how you’re still feeling.

 While this person may not be able to do anything to help you, just talking it over and saying these things out loud can make it feel like a huge weight has been lifted off your shoulders.
 And it’s good to know that you have all these people, your family and friends around you, to support you and help you get through this difficult time.
-However, if you find that you’re really struggling to get over a break up, even after weeks or months, it may be a good idea to speak to a professional counsellor.
+However, if you find that you’re really struggling to get over a break up, even after weeks or months, it may be a good idea to speak to a professional counselor.

 Release your anger